Karql/elastalert2-server/README.md

 ## Historical background

-This project is fork of [bitsensor/elastalert](https://github.com/bitsensor/elastalert)
+This project is fork of [bitsensor/elastalert](https://github.com/bitsensor/elastalert) Copyright © 2019, BitSensor B.V.

 Official repository is not maintained anymore.
 Last commit was a long time ago.
 From that moment some things have changed a bit.